RijoyP/rsgsystems/README.md

 ## What I Would Improve With More Time

-1. Improve observability
-- Structured logging
-- Request timing metrics

-2. Add richer charts
+1. Add richer charts
 - Time-series trend chart for selected devices
 - Interactive drill-down for events

-3. Add UX enhancements
+2. Add UX enhancements
 - Search + pagination for events/devices